update May 2013; dimensions

 So choose which way 'up' the

-the screws (again, avoiding cone damage), place and tighten
+avoiding cone damage), place and tighten the nuts, but not

-nuts, but not as tight as if you were working on a car; you don't
+as tight as if you were working on a car; you don't want to

-to distort the shape of the speaker metalwork.
-(Tightening
+distort the shape of the speaker metalwork.
+(Tightening is

 normal thread; clockwise.
 Engineers will want to tighten one

-then the one opposite, then another, then the one opposite, etc
+screw, then the one opposite, then another, then the one opposite,

-Non-engineers will never understand why that's important to
+etc etc. Non-engineers will never understand why that's important

-all leads.
+Reconnect all leads.
 Job done!
-Now play it hard for a couple of hours to
+Now play it hard for a couple of

 "Just wanted to let you know that the Jensen Neo 12-100 speaker for the Princeton Reverb II is working out excellent.Basically it is as if I were playing an amp with slightly higher watts.
 The amp has a little more output due to the new speaker.
 It also sounds a bit clearer at higher volume levels.
 Overall, I am satisfied with the selection of the Jensen Neo and would likely recommend to others."